 The primary goals of the Mathematics Department are to provide students with a sound understanding of basic mathematical concepts, principles, and processes, and to develop within students attitudes and skills needed for lifelong learning.
-Students will learn to pose and solve problems, communicate mathematics effectively, and use technology for solving problems.
+Students will learn to pose and solve problems, and to communicate effectively, and use technology for solving problems.

 Math Programs at Viterbo